cchamberlain/pod/README.md

 }
 ```

-**Defaults to looking in the root of a podfile for a podfile.json**
+**Defaults to looking in the root of the pod package for a podfile.json**